sali72/my-net-worth/README.md

 The API uses JSON Web Tokens (JWT) for authentication.

-- **Obtaining a Token**: Use the `/auth/login` endpoint with your credentials to receive an access token.
+- **Obtaining a Token**: Use the `/auth/login` endpoint with your credentials
-- **Using the Token**: Include the token in the `Authorization` header for authenticated endpoints:
+- **Using the Token**: Include the token in the `Authorization` header:
   ```http
   Authorization: Bearer your_jwt_token
   ```

 ## Error Handling

-Errors are returned with appropriate HTTP status codes and a JSON response containing the error details.
+Errors are returned with appropriate HTTP status codes and a JSON response:

-**Sample Error Response**:

 ```json
 {